MINI - Electric Price: from £24,400 (inc.gov.grant)

 The new MINI Electric has a new digital dashboard (image 5) with a 5.5-inch colour screen behind the steering wheel.
 Road speed is shown at the centre in figures with a peripheral scale band, as well as information on the charge level of the battery, the selected MINI Driving Mode, the status of the driver assistance systems and check control messages.

-There will the three trim levels, with prices starting at £24,400 OTR, after the government plug-in car grant has been applied.
+There will the three trim levels, simply known as Level 1, 2 and 3, with prices starting at £24,400 OTR, after the government plug-in car grant has been applied.